JaiWillems/celest/docs/source/modules/coordinate.rst

 Roll-Pitch-Yaw Attitude Frame
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Roll-Pitch-Yaw attitude frame is a 3-dimensional frame that defines the satellite orientation.
+The Roll-Pitch-Yaw attitude frame is a 3-dimensional frame that defines satellite orientation.
 The roll, pitch, and yaw angles are the angles required to rotate the satellite from the :ref:`lvlh frame<Local-Vertical-Local-Horizontal (LVLH)>` to an orientation where the satellite's nadir intersects the ground location.
-The roll of the attitude frame is to define satellite orientation for ground target tracking during ground imaging encounters (for a nadir facing camera).
+The role of the attitude frame is to define satellite orientation for ground target tracking during ground imaging encounters (for a nadir facing camera).

 The attitude frame is calculated from the :meth:`Satellite.attitude` method and requires both the satellite position and velocity.